Palestine to Africa: How maps lie — and some tell the truth

 India and Pakistan both control parts of Kashmir.
 After New Delhi revoked the semi-autonomous status of Indian-controlled Kashmir, withdrawing its statehood and carving it into two federally governed territories in 2019, Islamabad hit back — with a map.
 In 2020, Islamabad unveiled a map that showed all of Kashmir — including the part controlled by India — as belonging to Pakistan.

-Israel’s current war on Gaza hasn’t been immune to concerns about the use of maps either.
+Israel’s current war on Gaza has not been immune to concerns about the use of maps either.

 Semafor media reported that after the escalation of violence between Israel and Hamas on October 7, Planet Labs, which used to provide crucial satellite imagery, began to restrict and obscure images of Gaza.